 4. Visiting Santa

 No one spreads good cheer like Santa.
 But getting a photo in the lap that has held hundreds of other kids can also mean unwittingly spreading and picking up unwanted germs, too.
-During COVID-19, it may be best to skip this holiday tradition, especially if you have a young child that is not vaccinated against COVID‑19.
-Children 5 and older are now eligible to get vaccinated.
+If illness is spreading in your community it may be best to skip this holiday tradition or opt for a family photo instead.

 The reality is germs are everywhere.
 Families should take precautions to prevent illness, such as getting an annual flu vaccine, vaccinating all eligible children for COVID-19 and practicing good hand hygiene.